irisnet/testnets/nyancat/v0.16/README.md

 ### Coin Swap Tasks

 Coinswap relies on dynamic data to calculate exchange rates in real time, making it difficult to initiate transactions using the command line.
-So the coinswap module only has the [Restful API](#TODO).
-We have a demo web tool to help you understand and complete the tasks: [TODO](#TODO).
+So the coinswap module only has the [Restful API](https://lcd.nyancat.irisnet.org/swagger-ui/).
+We have a demo web tool to help you understand and complete the tasks: [Coinswap Demo](https://coinswap.nyancat.irisnet.org/).

 If you have a Ledger hardware, it will be easy to do the tasks with the web tool.
-Otherwise you can only use the [Restful API](#TODO) to generate unsigned transactions and [sign them offline](https://stage.irisnet.org/docs/cli-client/tx.html#flags), then [broadcast](https://stage.irisnet.org/docs/cli-client/tx.html#iriscli-tx-broadcast).
+Otherwise you can only use the [Restful API](https://lcd.nyancat.irisnet.org/swagger-ui/) to generate unsigned transactions and [sign them offline](https://stage.irisnet.org/docs/cli-client/tx.html#iriscli-tx-sign), then [broadcast](https://stage.irisnet.org/docs/cli-client/tx.html#iriscli-tx-broadcast).

 Read more about [IRISHub Coin Swap](https://stage.irisnet.org/docs/features/coinswap.html)